JoeGandy/ShareX-Custom-Upload/README.md

 See [the PHP date function options](https://www.php.net/manual/en/function.date.php) for information about how to configure this option.

 Since this option is used for file names, there is a limited selection of characters which can be used.
 See the [Wikipedia Filename article](https://en.wikipedia.org/wiki/Filename#Reserved_characters_and_words) for information about what characters can be used in this setting.

+## `enable_image_cache`

+*Default Value: `true`*

+This controls whether the uploader should instruct the browser to cache the uploaded images.

+This is enabled by default, but can slightly hurt performance on low power systems.

+## `debug_mode`

+*Default Value: `false`*

+This enables Debug Mode, which will instruct the uploader to log and send additional debug information.

+At the moment, this will only enable sending the time it took to generate image hashes for caching.